fmhoward/HistoXGAN/README.md

 ## HistoXGAN Applications
 ### Visualization of Histology Feature Space
 Visualizing synthetic histology from a feature vector is easily performed with HistoXGAN; the included models allow for visualization of CTransPath and RetCCL feature vectors.
 Trained models used in this work are available at https://doi.org/10.5281/zenodo.15873924.
 The trained HistoXGAN models alone can be downloaded from the FINAL_MODELS.rar folder in this Zenodo repository; or the trained models in conjunction with other supplemental data used to evaluate HistoXGAN can be downloaded from the HistoXGAN.rar folder.
+We have trained additional HistoXGAN models with various foundation models (UNI, UNI2, HOPTIMUS0, CTRANSPATH, RETCCL) as feature extractors.
+Weights to these models can be found <a href='https://zenodo.org/records/17161283'>on Zenodo at https://zenodo.org/records/17161283</a>.

 The following code illustrates reconstruction of an image from CTransPath feature vectors: